 - 1. Store boom in boom rack. - 2.
 Store outriggers. - 3.
-Disengage PTO by "Pushing In" the knob on dash. - 4.
+Disengage PTO by "Pushing In" the knob on dash or by disengaging PTO switch. - 4.
 Indicator light on the dash (if available) will go out when PTO is disengaged. - 5.
-Shift transmission into gear (if necessary).
+If necessary, shift transmission into gear (engage clutch prior to shifting for manual transmissions). - 6.
+Release parking brake (if necessary).